 Common Law Admission Test (CLAT) 2015

-CLAT 2015 Organizing University is Ram Manohar Lohia National Law University (RMLNLU).
+Organizing University for CLAT 2015 is Ram Manohar Lohia National Law University (RMLNLU).

 Law aspirants across the country appear for this law entrance exam.
 CLAT 2015 application form is to be filled by interested candidates in the online mode.
 Document submission will also be done in the e-application form portal.
 CLAT 2015 admit card download is to be done by entering registration ID and password.
 Candidates shall be able to get the hall ticket online only.